thyarcanist/GDDs/README.md

 These are game design documents; and high pitch documents that I have created in my endeavours of thinking of projects and exploring ideas.
 Some, such as Sidewinder and Necrohack were fully designed with the intention to create a prototype, and then start creating scalable iterations based on feedback for a paid project.

-All the ideas are mine alone; however, the template for them is free to use with appropriate credit.

 ## Table of Contents - GDD

 * __Cipher Protocol Design Document__ - Early Concept document of a contained, zero-sum game.
 Still in progress.
 Project Cipher was designed as a horror mystery with the idea of giving clues to the player via a cmd type window.
 This idea would have used a WorldResourceManager script to keep track of all resources and make sure non spawn back within' certain limits.